bblackyyyy/crawled_robot/README.md

 ## Overview

-**XCrawled RPBT** is a DIY robot built on the DFRobot Black Gladiator chassis.
+**Crawled robot** is a DIY robot built on the DFRobot Black Gladiator chassis.
 It combines remote control, GPS-based localization, and metal detection in one functional platform.
 The project leverages Arduino, WiFi communication, and a web interface to interact with the robot in real-time.

 ## Features